eweren/pulse/README.md

 ### Getting Started

 1. **Launch the App**: The app runs from the menu bar - look for the clock icon
+2. **Auto-Start Setup**: Go to Settings → General to enable "Launch at login" if desired
-2. **Add Clients**: Go to Settings → Clients to add your clients
+3. **Add Clients**: Go to Settings → Clients to add your clients
-3. **Add Projects**: Go to Settings → Projects to add projects for each client
+4. **Add Projects**: Go to Settings → Projects to add projects for each client
-4. **Start Tracking**: Click the menu bar icon to start/stop timers
+5. **Start Tracking**: Click the menu bar icon to start/stop timers

 ### Manual Time Entry